 Should men take supplements even if semen analysis is normal?

 In some cases, yes.
-A normal semen analysis reflects count, motility, and morphology at a single point in time, but doesn't capture everything — sperm DNA fragmentation and oxidative stress levels, for example, may still be elevated.
-Antioxidant-based supplements such as CoQ10, vitamin C, zinc, and selenium may help protect sperm quality and reduce DNA damage even when standard parameters appear normal.
+A normal semen analysis reflects count, motility, and morphology at a single point in time, but it doesn't capture everything — sperm DNA fragmentation and oxidative stress levels, for example, may still be elevated.
+Antioxidant-based supplements such as CoQ10, vitamin C, zinc, and selenium can help protect sperm quality and reduce DNA damage even when standard parameters appear normal.

 Can supplements improve egg quality after 35?